Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Finding Optimal SpTTN Kernels

-\\ For a given contraction path, we construct a path graph for each term by picking an index order for that term.
+\\ For a given contraction path, we construct a path graph for each term by picking a loop order for that term.
 The path graphs are then fused to obtain a fully fused loop nest tree.
-Each choice of index order yields a different fused loop nest.
+Each choice of loop order yields a different fused loop nest.

 Let the set of indices in the $i$th term be $I_i$.
 The set of indices in the SpTTN is given by $I = \bigcup_{i=1}^{n-1} I_i$.
-We do an exhaustive search by enumerating all index orders independently for each path graph and then considering all possible combinations of these orders.
+We do an exhaustive search by enumerating all loop orders independently for each path graph and then considering all possible combinations of these orders.
 Since we do not allow any repeated indices in our path graphs, the loop nests generated in such an enumeration are unique and span all the possible loop nests for a given contraction path.
 The cardinality of this exhaustive search is given by $\prod_{i=1}^{n-1} |I_i|!$.
-We later restrict the search to only those index orders that respect the order of the sparse tensor, so if a term involves $k$ sparse indices, the number of possible orders for the term is only $|I_i|!/k!$.
+We later restrict the search to only those loop orders that are consistent with the order of the indices of the sparse tensor, so if a term involves $k$ sparse indices, the number of possible orders for the term is only $|I_i|!/k!$.